-"Minimum Holding" the minimum number or value of Units which must be held by and have a value which can be accurately determined at any time.
-Examples of such Money Market Instruments include certificates, deposits and listed short-term fixed and floating rate securities
+"Minimum Holding" the minimum number or value of Units which must be held by Unitholders as specified in the Prospectus.

+"Money Market Instruments" instruments normally dealt in on the money market which are liquid and have a value which can be accurately determined at any time.
+Examples of such Money Market Instruments include certificates, deposits and listed shortterm fixed and floating rate securities (including government and corporate notes and bonds).